A Master Composter volunteer shows a worm bin to visitors at Farm City Day, Tompkins County NY. vermicomposting

 Citizen Pruners

 Annual training in April, but join any time!
-Citizen Pruner volunteers help maintain street trees and shurbs in the City of Ithaca.
-Volunteers work once a week from May to October.
+Citizen Pruner volunteers help maintain street trees and shrubs in the City of Ithaca.
+Workdays are once a week from June to October.
 Training is provided by university and local experts and covers: urban trees, evaluating tree structure and needs, and pruning trees and shrubs.
-Classes are free, for those who wish to volunteer, or for members of the public who just want to learn more about pruning.
-To volunteer or sign up for the classes, call 272-2292 ext.
-126 or email Lauren Salzman at las466@cornell.edu or visit the Citizen Pruners webpage.
+Classes are free, for those who wish to volunteer and are not required.
+To volunteer or sign up for the classes, email Marissa Nolan at mn623@cornell.edu or visit the Citizen Pruners webpage.

 Master Composters